ochairo/vanillante/README.md

 │   │   │       ├── presentation         # - Presentation components for the feature
 │   │   │       └── [feature].module.ts  # - Module file for the feature
 │   │   │
-│   │   ├── infrastructure               # Infrastructure code
+│   │   ├── infrastructure               # Infrastructure
 │   │   │   ├── adapters                 # - Adapters for external services
 │   │   │   │   └── auth                 # - Adapter for external auth services
 │   │   │   ├── http                     # - HTTP-related code